Former Fox analyst Ralph Peters: Fox viewers have 'utterly skewed view of reality'

 Peters' statements shocked the TV news industry at the time.

 On CNN's "Reliable Sources" on Sunday, he had more to say.
 "People that only listen to Fox have an utterly skewed view of reality," he said.
-He described the relationship between the president and his favored news network as a "closed loop."
+He described the relationship between the president and his favored news network as a "closed loop," but that was hardly Peters' most strident critique of his former employer.

+"Fox isn't immoral, it's amoral," he said.
+Later in the interview, when Reliable Sources aired clips that show Fox News hosts defending Trump's decision to strip former CIA director John Brennan's security clearance, Peters was asked if he thought his colleagues at Fox are "proud of their performance."

+"The polite word is 'prostitutes,' so I'll just leave it at that," Peters fired back.

 Peters garnered attention on Sunday for his stunning denunciation of Trump.